Defiance-Digital/gunicorn-k8s-test/README.md

 The code is written to work on a local Docker Desktop Kubernetes cluster.
 It's unlikely I will generalize it to work on other Kubernetes clusters, but feel free to fork and modify it to your needs.
 Pull requests with additional functionality are very welcome!

+tl;dr The conventional wisdom to use multiple workers in a containerized instance of Flask/Django/anything that is served with gunicorn is incorrect - you should only use one worker per container, otherwise you're not properly using the resources allocated to your application.
+Using multiple workers per container also runs the risk of OOM SIGKILLs without logging, making diagnosis of issues much more difficult than it would be otherwise.

 ## Execution

 Install Docker Desktop and enable Kubernetes.
 Then run: